mrg498/erotica-marketplace/README.md

 # Haven
-Website for creators to list and sell erotic stories/audio
+Website for creators to list and sell short stories and/or audio

 ## Users

-**Customers** - A customer uses the site to find Erotica fiction to read and listen to.
+**Customers** - A customer uses the site to find stories to read and listen to.
 They can purchase paid content or get free content from creators.

-**Creators** - A creator uses the site to upload Erotica fiction and audio readings/performances and get paid for their content.
+**Creators** - A creator uses the site to upload stories and audio readings/performances and get paid for their content.

 ## Models